Where

 The duties of the Palliative Care physician include:

-Ensuring clear communication of medical information and options for care and treatments
+-Ensuring clear communication of medical information and options for care and treatments to assist Veterans and their families in navigating the complexity that often accompanies serious illness

-Facilitating advance care planning and conversations to ensure the care is aligned with the goals and preferences of Veterans.
+-Facilitating advance care planning and conversations about care preferences to ensure the care being provided is aligned with the goals and preferences of Veterans

-Ensuring adherence to medical center policies, bylaws, rules, and regulations.- Ensuring that performance objectives established by VACO, VISN, and the local facility are met.
+-Ensuring that performance objectives established by VACO, VISN, and the local facility are met

-Maintaining a professional relationship with all staff and Veterans
+-Maintaining a professional relationship with all staff and Veterans in the Medical Center in a consistently courteous, cooperative, and collaborative way

-At the CMJC VAMC, the Palliative Care physician may rotate as the Attending Physician primarily through the inpatient Palliative Care consult service and the outpatient clinic which includes in-person and telehealth Veteran encounters.
+At the Corporal Michael J. Crescenz VA Medical Center (CMJCVAMC), the Palliative Care Physician may rotate as the Attending Physician primarily through the inpatient Palliative Care consult service and the outpatient clinic which includes in-person and telehealth Veteran encounters.
 Although the Hospice Clinical Director is the primary provider in the Hospice Unit of the CLC, there may also be clinical time on service in the Hospice Unit in the CLC as needed for coverage.

 ESSENTIAL COMPETENCIES